 The Virtual Fracture Clinic (VFC) was introduced at Medway in April 2018.
 It is collaboration between the Minor Injury Unit (MIU)/Emergency Department at Medway Maritime Hospital including the MIUs at Sittingbourne Memorial Hospital, Sheppy Community Hospital and Gravesham Community Hospital.
 Primary Health Care Providers can also refer into the VFC.

 Many injuries do not require any specific input from a doctor or orthopaedic surgeon and can be self-managed by patients.
-Nine conditions are directly discharged from ED/MIU with an advice leaflet for patients:
+The following conditions are directly discharged from ED/MIU with an advice leaflet for patients: